How to Migrate Exchange 2013 to Office 365? Multiple Ways Explained

 However, before directly going into the export process, let us first discuss the reasons, why many organizations/enterprises choose Office 365 over On-Premise Exchange Server:

-- Server maintenance & upgrade are not required
+- Server maintenance & upgrades are not required

 - No lag while rolling out features